 There is no fixed ATAR requirement for the Bachelor of Accounting.
 Like all of our selection criteria, the better your score for academic ability the better your chances of being selected.
 Each year we take in students with ATARs ranging from 90 to 100, balancing criteria against one another, so that if you excel particularly in another area it can compensate for a lower academic score, and vice versa.

-In addition to the scholarship, which runs for 2.5 years of the 3-year course, students can claim a Recruitment Incentive of $8,000 in their third year if recruited by a sponsor organisation (see below).
-This would bring the total received over the three years to $46,500.
+In addition to the scholarship, which runs for 2.5 years of the 3-year course, students can claim a Recruitment Incentive of $9,000 in their third year if recruited by a sponsor organisation (see below).

 The scholarship is paid in fortnightly instalments into a nominated bank account, throughout the calendar year, through both university and practical experience semesters.
 The scholarship is paid to students by the university from pooled sponsorship funds, and is clearly not tied to any particular sponsor organisation.
 As such it is tax-exempt income.
 Students are not obliged to join any particular firm upon graduation, nor do they have to repay any of the scholarship if they do not accept a job offer from a sponsor.
 Receipt of the scholarship is subject to the disciplinary rules of the Bachelor of Accounting program.